top of page

 IMG_3912.JPG

 We continue to run winter tours for as long as there is a demand for them and so long as it's safe to go.
-When the tours finish, we still drive teams while the snow conditions remain suitable, usually well into April and sometimes even until mid-May.
+When the tours finish, we still drive teams while the snow conditions remain suitable, usually well into April and sometimes even until early May.

-Almost all of the puppies born in the kennel stay living here, but every now and then, a couple of the puppies will swop with puppies from other kennels, to bring variety into our bloodlines and keep our gene pool healthy.
-For the latest updates and puppy info, please go to the kennel's facebook pages.
+Almost all of the puppies born in the kennel stay living here, but every now and then, a couple of the puppies will swop with puppies from other kennels to bring variety into our bloodlines and keep our gene pool as varied and healthy as possible.
+For the latest updates and puppy info, please go to the kennel's instagram and facebook pages.

 bottom of page